-Project Update 1 has two deliverables in addition to the updated Kanban board and the project summary document:
+Project Update 1 has two deliverables in addition to the updated Kanban board and the project update document:

 Select a dataset: The team will have to pick a dataset to be analyzed.
 The dataset needs to have a minimum of 10,000 “values” (ex. a dataset with 10 attributes and 1,000 observations).
 The dataset does not have to be publically available.
 For example, it could be a dataset from a student’s company (assuming any confidential information is masked).
 Looking for datasets?
 Here are a few resources to browse.

 Decide on a decision-maker (audience) and research questions: There are no required questions to be addressed or techniques to be used.
 However, the team is expected to use advanced data science concepts and not just traditional descriptive statics.
 Perhaps the most important task for your project (and any data science project) is posing good research questions.
 Typically these questions will be articulated by a manager (not always), so this step will require a bit of role switching.
 To develop questions, you should: